WiktoriaZielinska/Adaptive-Mesh-Refinement/Parameter Exercises/Adaptive Mesh Refinement/README.md

 # Welcome to the parameter exercise on adaptive mesh refinement!

+This section introduces the overall goal of the tutorial—setting up and running a simulation with adaptive mesh refinement using the AthenaPK code.
+The steps involve preparing the environment, organizing files, running the simulation, and visualizing the results.
+This foundational knowledge is essential for understanding how to work with computational simulations in a structured and efficient manner.

+---

 ## Steps 1 - 3: Terminal Setup and File Structure
+This section is all about familiarizing yourself with the terminal and ensuring you're in the correct directory.
+It helps establish the correct working environment and ensures you are in the right location within the filesystem.
+This is the first step in organizing your files and executing commands effectively.
+Without understanding file structure, you risk running commands in the wrong place or not being able to find your files.

 ### 1. Open your terminal back up.
 You should see something like this: